cdoty/9918-Adventures/Readme.md

 * **Tomy Tutor computer.**

 &emsp;&ensp;&nbsp;**Systems with a bold name were testing using actual hardware with a cartridge, disk, and/or cassette.**

+Visual Studio Code projects are also included in each directory.
+There are a few parts that are Windows specific.